Department: Labor Education and Research Center

 Special Instructions to Applicants

 The Labor Education and Research Center is a state-wide program that combines teaching, research, and public service to improve the lives of Oregon’s workers, their families, and their communities.
-Since its creation in 1977, LERC has provided teaching, research, and technical assistance services to unions, other worker’s organizations, and working adults in Oregon and throughout the Pacific Northwest.
+Since its creation in 1977, LERC has provided teaching, research, strategic planning and technical assistance services to unions, other worker’s organizations, and working adults in Oregon and throughout the Pacific Northwest.
 Throughout its history LERC has served as a catalyst for critical analysis, strategic thinking, and concerted action aimed at strengthening labor organizations and improving the lives of working Oregonians.

-With offices on the Eugene Campus and at UO Portland, LERC has a six-member faculty with strong roots in the union movement and expertise in a variety of academic disciplines.
+With offices on the Eugene Campus and at UO Portland, LERC faculty have strong roots in the union movement and expertise in a variety of academic disciplines.
 In addition to teaching working adults, LERC faculty members conduct research on relevant work, employment, and public policy issues.
 They also work extensively with policy makers, university faculty, labor relations professionals, and community leaders on issues of concern to Oregon workers.
 LERC is committed to promoting equity, diversity, and inclusive workplaces.
 We practice this internally and also incorporate these concepts in our teaching and public presentations.

 A thirty-member advisory board provides LERC with support, guidance, and strategic advice.
 The program enjoys an excellent reputation at both the state and national levels as a valued resource that works diligently to meet the multiple needs of its constituents.
 For more information about LERC, please visit our website: http://lerc.uoregon.edu